garciart/Basics/SOURCECONTROL.md

 ## Introduction

 When I first started using Git and GitHub, I did not use them properly.
 Instead of maintaining a code history, I would only upload to GitHub when I was done coding or create separate repositories for each phase, sprint, etc..
-Now, regardless of how small a change is, if I am done coding, I commit on a separate branch (as I would with a development team) and I use pull requests to update the master branch.
+Now, regardless of how small a change is, if I am done for the day, I commit on a separate branch (as I would with a development team) and I use pull requests to update the master branch.

 > **Note:**  Installing Git or creating a GitHub account are out of the scope of this document.
-I recommend visiting the official sites, [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)< and [GitHub](https://github.com/), for the latest and greatest directions.
+I recommend visiting the official sites, [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [GitHub](https://github.com/), for the latest and greatest directions.

 ## The Plan